junhanamaki/rekiq/README.md

-We need a 'schedule' object (responsible for returning the time at which the worker should start) which must respond to method next_occurrence and receives one argument of type Time more at [The schedule object](https://github.com/junhanamaki/rekiq/wiki/The-schedule-object).
+We need a 'schedule' object (responsible for returning the time at which the worker should start) which must respond to method next_occurrence and receives one argument of type Time (more at [The schedule object](https://github.com/junhanamaki/rekiq/wiki/The-schedule-object)).
 For our example we'll be using the gem [ice_cube](https://github.com/seejohnrun/ice_cube) (don't forget to require it):